nf-core/funcscan/paper/paper.md

 ## Reproducibility and scalability

 All nf-core pipelines utilise software environments [from the Bioconda project, @Gruning2018-vr] or containers [e.g. Docker, Singularity, primarily from the Biocontainers project, @Da_Veiga_Leprevost2017-gl] for each integrated tool.
-This provides the advantage of isolating the dependencies of all workflows from each other reducing installation problems.
+This provides the advantage of isolating the dependencies of all workflows from each other, thereby reducing installation problems.
 The pipeline is thus easy to install with few minimum dependencies - Nextflow itself, and one of Nextflow-supported container/software environment management systems.
 For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructure (e.g. HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
 Users on these infrastructure thus can run the pipelines with no-set up via a single parameter.